seantywork/lgtm-rsvp/README.md

 5. You need to create api.json file

-If you set "google_comment" other than blank string, it means you're going to use Google mail service for user comments, hence Google mail api should be configured accordingly
+If you set "google_comment" other than blank string, it means you're going to use Google mail service for user comments, hence Google mail api should be configured accordingly.
+The value is Google mail app password.

-If you set "kakao_share" other than blank string, it means you're going to use Kakao share button on index page, hence Kakao developer setting should be configured accordingly
+If you set "kakao_share" other than blank string, it means you're going to use Kakao share button on index page, hence Kakao developer setting should be configured accordingly.
+The value is Kakao developer REST API key.

 ```json